 Walking around you will notice the telescopes, which you can use to zoom in on the city below, or you can go back in time and see how it used to look like back in the day.

 Do you want to take full advantage of your visit to At the Top, Burj Khalifa?
 Make sure to visit at the end of the afternoon, while it is still light, but when the sun is about to set.
-This way, you will experience Dubai by day, by sunset and by night.
+This way, you will experience Dubai by day, at sunset and at night.

 At floor 124 & 125 you can stay as long as you want, so no need to worry that someone directs you to go down.
 You can even watch the famous Dubai Mall fountain show from up there, it’s worth it!